Trump threatens a 35% tariff on Canadian goods, and he may double what most other nations are charged

 In response to those auto tariffs, Canada levied a 25% tariff on US-made vehicles that aren’t compliant with USMCA.
 Canada also retaliated against Trump’s steel and aluminum tariffs by rolling out a tariffs on billions of dollars worth of US goods, including whiskey, sporting gear and household appliances.

 In Thursday’s letter, Trump mentioned the fentanyl issue, one of his original reasons for tariffing America’s northern neighbor.
-However, it’s unclear the extent to which Canada is responsible for enabling the drug to reach America.
+However, according to US federal statistics, Canada is responsible for a minuscule percentage of illegal fentanyl coming into the US.
+Of the 21,889 pounds of fentanyl US border authorities seized in the 2024 fiscal year, just 43 pounds – about 0.2% – were seized at the Canadian border.

 “If Canada works with me to stop the flow of Fentanyl, we will, perhaps, consider an adjustment to this letter.
 These Tariffs may be modified, upward or downward, depending on our relationship with your Country,” Trump said in the letter.